 In my One Pot Makeover I changed a few things and whipped it up in one pot.
 It cuts down on fuel needed as well as cooking time.
 The result is a very tasty and more friendly meal.
 It isn’t a lightweight meal, but it will fill you up.
 As for carrying the artichokes and capers – this needs to be a first night out trip.
 They will be fine carrying them for the first day.
 The artichokes I used did come with a poptop as well, if you don’t mind carrying a can out, by all means pack the can in.
 Capers are pickled – they don’t spoil very fast.

-- 8 oz thin spaghetti
+- 8 ounces thin spaghetti or angel hair

-- 1⁄4 c italian seasoned bread crumbs
+- 1⁄4 cup Italian seasoned bread crumbs

-- 1⁄4 c parmesan cheese (shelf stable)
+- 1⁄4 cup parmesan cheese (shelf stable)

-- 14 oz artichoke hearts (quartered)
+- 14 ounces artichoke hearts (water packed)

-- 1 T capers (non-oil variety)
+- 1 Tbsp capers (brine packed)

-- 2 pkt extra virgin olive oil
+- 2 packets or Tablespoons olive oil

-- 1 pk 3 ounce smoked salmon
+- 1 packet 3-ounces smoked salmon

-- Break up the spaghetti into thirds and put in on bag.
+Break up the spaghetti into thirds and put in on bag.
 In a small bag, add the Italian seasoned breadcrumbs and the Parmesan cheese.
 In another bag, add the artichoke hearts and capers.
 Also take with you the package of smoked salmon and the packets of olive oil.